Luis Urías Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.32 team ERA ranks 17th across all MLB pitching staffs.
+- The Pirates have a 4.32 team ERA that ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (68 total, one per game).

-- Hill (6-5) gets the starting nod for the Pirates in his 14th start of the season.
-He's put together a 4.35 ERA in 72 1/3 innings pitched, with 67 strikeouts.

-- In his most recent time out on Friday, the left-hander went seven innings against the New York Mets, allowing two earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the right-hander tossed seven innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.